 $999 Season Pass Sale.
 Purchase By June 30!
 It may be the middle of summer but ski and snowboard fanatics everywhere always have snow on the back of their minds.
 Summer is great, it really is, especially in Alaska.
 The [...]

-Alyeska Resort is proud to announce the opening of the disc golf course laid out in the surrounding grounds of the Hotel Alyeska.
+Alyeska Resort offers a disc golf course laid out in the surrounding grounds of the Hotel Alyeska.
 The nine target course has tee to target distances ranging from 300 to 360 feet and plays in a clockwise direction.

-A small fleet of discs for rent will be available in the Alyeska Mountain Shop.
-Check out the course map and come play a few rounds!
+A small fleet of discs for rent will be available in the Alyeska Mountain Sports.

 1. Be courteous to other people on the course: players or not.

 2. Do not throw until the basket is clear.
 Even if you think "I won't hit them," you're still too close.
 No one likes to be surprised by a disc coming in hot.

 3. Pay attention to the groups behind you.
 If they are playing faster than you are, let them play through.